Tony Blackman: Early life

-Blackman was the son of the radiologist Dr Sydney Blackman (7 December 1898 - 1971) of Kensington Court, one of the principal developers of panoramic radiography in dentistry, and the son of Polish emigrants, educated at the Grocers' Company School (later known as Hackney Downs School).
-His father, when a local GP, was at the birth of the playwright Harold Pinter.
+Blackman was the son of the radiologist Sydney Blackman (7 December 1898 – 1971) of Kensington Court, one of the principal developers of panoramic radiography in dentistry.
+He was the son of Polish emigrants educated at the Grocers' Company School (later known as Hackney Downs School).
 His parents Sydney and Lena Goodman had married in 1923 in Hackney.
-His sister Rita Mason (1925- 25 March 2008) was also a dental radiologist (oral and maxillofacial radiology), with her father at the Royal Dental Hospital, attending Henrietta Barnett School in Hampstead Garden Suburb.
-His father helped to found the British Society of Dental and Maxillo-facial Radiology.
+His sister Rita Mason (1925 – 25 March 2008) was a dental radiologist (oral and maxillofacial radiology), with her father at the Royal Dental Hospital, attending Henrietta Barnett School in Hampstead Garden Suburb.
+His father helped to find the British Society of Dental and Maxillo-facial Radiology.

 Blackman attended Oundle School.
 When at Oundle he saw many damaged US bombers returning to RAF Polebrook and RAF Deenethorpe in Northamptonshire.
-Later he studied Physics at Trinity College, Cambridge.
+Later he studied physics at Trinity College, Cambridge.